samarthm24/cloud-app/README.md

 # cloud-app
-A simple cloud app with Rest APIs for posting pictures and upvoting.
+A simple app with Rest APIs for posting pictures and upvoting.
-Done using Node JS, mongo DB.
+Built using Node JS, mongo DB.
 Included dockerfile for dockerization.

 Orch.js is a simple container orchestrator which does :